Music of Scotland: Accordion

 Though often derided as Scottish kitsch, the accordion has long been a part of Scottish music.
-Country dance bands, such as that led by the renowned Jimmy Shand, have helped to dispel this image.
-In the early 20th century, the melodeon (a variety of diatonic button accordion) was popular among rural folk, and was part of the bothy band tradition.
-More recently, performers like Phil Cunningham (of Silly Wizard) and Sandy Brechin have helped popularise the accordion in Scottish music.
+Country dance bands, such as that led by Jimmy Shand, have helped to dispel this image.
+In the early 20th century, the melodeon, a variety of diatonic button accordion was popular among rural folk and was part of the bothy band tradition.
+More recently, Phil Cunningham (of Silly Wizard) has helped popularise the accordion in Scottish music.